Rohit143Adhikari/Power_BI_Project/README.md

 # Power_BI_Project
-Its is power bi project for ecommerce for using power bi and data from excel
+Madhav Ecommerce Sale Dashboard.
+Its is Power BI Project For Ecommerce For Using Power BI and Data From Excel. there is excel file in csv format.